sunmeng0421/lessons-learned/Have-an-idea?Now-what?.md

-We are all smart people and one day, we or someone we know will have a potentially revolutionary idea.
-We did a market scan, analyzed competitors, and found of competetive edge?
-Now what?
+We are all smart people and one day, someone we know (or ourselves) will have a potentially revolutionary idea.
+T follow, we will conduct a detailed competitor scan and find the competetive edge.
+Then what?
 Do we spend $1M to build the product until it's the best it can be?
 Or do we do something else?
+Here are some lessons we learned in class on what to do next:

 Step #1: Get a great developer
 -Not a CTO just yet but a great developer
--Find someone by reaching through your network to see who they think is the best developer in xyz language or go to a trade show for that language, talk to a speaker, and ask that speaker which great developer they know would be available?
+-Reach through your network to see who they think is the best developer in xyz language or go to a trade show for that language, talk to a keynote speaker, and ask that speaker if they know of any developers who may be available.
--Talk to that developer and figure out a couple of things - look at previous work examples (on GITHUB!), see if there is a culture fit, similar previous experience, and perhaps more important - is there a passion for this topic?)
+-Talk to that developer and figure out a couple of things - look at previous work examples (on GITHUB!), see if there is a culture fit, similar previous experience, and perhaps most important - is there a passion for this topic?
+-Before showing them the core of your idea, make sure they are on board and are excited for the cause!

 Step #2: Setting up your team
 -Get 2 developers paired up so they can bounce ideas off each other